letalboy/lazyvim-config/README.md

 ###Command Maps:

-- `shift + h` in normal mode over  afunction open a view of the doc string of the function
+- `shift + k` in normal mode over  afunction open a view of the doc string of the function

 ##### Lines:
 - Tab: